reframejs/reframe/docs/usage-manual.template.md

 Reframe doesn't interfere when a link is clicked: the link follows through, and the new page is entirely loaded.

 It is possible to customize Reframe to navigate pages by loading the page object of the new page instead of loading the entire page.
-But we don't recommend going down that path as it adds non-negligible complexity, while similar performance characteritics can be achieved by using the [Turbo Link Technique](https://github.com/turbolinks/turbolinks).
+But we don't recommend going down that path, as it adds non-negligible complexity, while similar performance characteritics can be achieved using the [Turbo Link Technique](https://github.com/turbolinks/turbolinks).

 ## Custom Server

-Instead of using the CLI, Reframe can be used as hapi plugin(s) &mdash; as show in the next example.
+Instead of using the CLI, Reframe can be used as hapi plugin(s), as show in the next example.

 ~~~js
 !INLINE ../example/custom/server/hapi-server.js